Index to Marine and Lacustrine Geological Samples (IMLGS)

 Data include basic collection and storage information.
 Lithology, texture, age, principal investigator, province, weathering, metamorphism, glass remarks, and descriptive data are included for some samples, at the discretion of the curator.

-The Index provides links to view and download related data and images at participating institutions and NGDC and includes reciprocal links to the National Science Foundation (NSF) sponsored Rolling Deck to Repository (R2R).
-R2R also maintains a Linked Data version of the IMLGS in cooperation with NGDC.
+The Index provides links to view and download related data and images in the long-term archive, at participating institutions, and includes reciprocal links to the National Science Foundation (NSF) sponsored Rolling Deck to Repository (R2R).
+R2R also maintains a Linked Data version of the IMLGS in cooperation with NOAA.

 Several thousand samples in the Index also link to the NSF supported System for Solid Earth SAmple Registration (SESAR) by IGSN, the Marine Geoscience Data System (MGDS) and PetDB.